 COVID-19 R&D Discovery Platform

 BioXplor has exposed part of it's biomedical knowledge platform to accelerate the discovery of actionable insights from the torrent of COVID-19 literature.
-The COVID-19 Discovery Engine is completely open-access and supported by COVID-19 response grants, programs & partnerships with EIT Health (European Innovation and Technology Institute), Creative Destruction Labs, and University of Manitoba /MITACS (Haigh Laboratory).
-The COVID-19 Discovery Engine is being integrated as part of a collaboration with a team of experts on a Royal Society of Chemistry book (in draft) 'Translational Toxicology of Antiviral Agents -- The COVID-19 Pandemic and the Future'.
+The COVID-19 Discovery Engine is completely open-access and supported by COVID-19 response grants, programs & partnerships with EIT Health (European Innovation and Technology Institute), and Creative Destruction Labs.

-The engine is one of most comprehensive resources for ontology-based knowledge discovery & text mining in COVID-19.
-It combines structured content from over 50,000 COVID-19 related full-text scientific papers from the CORD-19 dataset including PubMed, WHO, Elsevier, PubMed Central, BioRxiv, MedRxiv, using 30+ proprietary biomedical ontology dictionaries to enable scientists to discover insights up to 25X faster than Google Scholar or Pubmed.
+The engine is one of most comprehensive resources for ontology-based knowledge discovery & text mining for COVID-19.
+It combines structured content from the CORD-19 dataset including PubMed, WHO, Elsevier, PubMed Central, BioRxiv, MedRxiv, using 30+ proprietary biomedical ontology dictionaries to enable scientists to discover insights up to 25X faster than Google Scholar or Pubmed.

 Open Access Here